paranoid-software/full-stacked-pwa-workspace-boilerplate/README.md

 # Metals

-This branhc provides a comprehensive development environment for Progressive Web Applications (PWAs), with ready-to-use infrastructure components and services.
+This branch provides a comprehensive development environment for Progressive Web Applications (PWAs), with ready-to-use infrastructure components and services.
 It's designed to streamline the setup of a complete development workspace using Docker containers, allowing developers to focus on building applications rather than configuring infrastructure.

+## Development Environment

+A pre-configured development container is available using the .devcontainer setup, which includes:

+- Python 3.9 environment
+- Docker extension for container management
+- MongoDB extensions for database interaction
+- REST client for API testing
+- Code formatting with Prettier
+- Database client tools

 ## Overview